AbhiXverse/Solidity-journey/Day 01/Secureum - Ethereum 101 - Day 01.md

 Purpose:

-- Ethereum is more than just a currency or payment network
+- Ethereum is more than just a currency or payment network.
-- It has a native currency called Ether (Eth)
+- It has a native currency called Ether (Eth).
-- Ether is needed to run ay part of ethereum platform
+- Ether is needed to run ay part of ethereum platform.
-- It acts as a utility token for using the ethereum platform
+- It acts as a utility token for using the ethereum platform.

 Programming language:

-- Bitcoin uses a simple scripting language called Script
+- Bitcoin uses a simple scripting language called Script.
-- This language is limited and only checks if a transaction is true or false
+- This language is limited and only checks if a transaction is true or false.
-- In Ethereum, it supports EVM (Ethereum Virtual Machine)
+- In Ethereum, it supports EVM (Ethereum Virtual Machine).
-- EVM is designed to be a general-purpose computing platform
+- EVM is designed to be a general-purpose computing platform.
-- it is Turing complete, meaning it can handle any logic or computation
+- It is Turing complete, meaning it can handle any logic or computation

 What Ethereum can do?